andreevlex/dawgdic-rs/README.md

 ## Installation

-There are several necessary steps to compile and install libdawgdic into your system.
+There are six simple steps to compile and install libdawgdic into your system.

 1. Clone it with `git clone https://github.com/dmchk/libdawgdic.git`
 2. Prepare the build directory with `mkdir libdawgdic/build`
-3. Go to the build directory with `cd libdawgdic/build`
-4. Configure it with `cmake ..`
+3. Configure it with `cd libdawgdic/build && cmake ..`
-5. Compile it with `make`
+4. Compile it with `make`
-6. Install it with `sudo make install`
+5. Install it with `sudo make install`
-7. Reconfigure your runtime bindings with `sudo ldconfig`, if necessary.
+6. Reconfigure your runtime bindings with `sudo ldconfig`, if necessary.

 After that you may consider two new files in your system:
 `CMAKE_INSTALL_PREFIX/lib/libdawgdic.so` and